Critic-Free Deep Reinforcement Learning for Maritime Coverage Path Planning on Irregular Hexagonal Grids: Results and Discussion

-The progression from 95.7\% to 99.0\% across the three inference modes illustrates the value of stochastic sampling and local refinement at test time: sampling explores alternative branching decisions in topologically challenging instances, and 2-opt untangles residual crossings without breaking adjacency constraints.
-Manual inspection of the 10~failed instances reveals a consistent topological pattern: all exhibit internal obstacles that partition the AOI into sub-regions connected by narrow corridors (one or two cells wide).
-In every case, the policy successfully covers one sub-region but, in doing so, exhausts the cells forming the connecting passage, leaving the remaining sub-region unreachable.
-This sequencing failure arises because the optimal visitation order requires committing to a globally non-obvious entry, exit sequence through the bottleneck, a long-horizon planning challenge that the local attention mechanism and 16 stochastic samples are insufficient to resolve.
-Increasing the sampling budget $K$ or incorporating explicit graph-connectivity lookahead into the decoder are potential mitigations for future work
+The progression from 95.7\% to 99.1\% across the three inference modes illustrates the value of stochastic sampling and local refinement at test time: sampling explores alternative branching decisions in topologically challenging instances, and 2-opt untangles residual crossings without breaking adjacency constraints.
+Manual inspection of the nine instances not solved by \texttt{RL-BoK16+2opt} reveals a consistent topological pattern.
+All failures involve internal obstacles or narrow passages that partition the AOI into sub-regions connected by one or two-cell bottlenecks.
+In these cases, the policy successfully covers one sub-region but exhausts the cells forming the connecting passage, leaving the remaining sub-region unreachable under the strict no-revisit constraint.
+Fig.~\ref{fig:failure_modes} visualizes the three recurrent failure modes: corridor traps, graph bisections, and self-occlusion around internal obstacles.
+These failures are not corrected by the 2-opt refinement because 2-opt only improves already feasible sampled tours; it cannot restore Hamiltonian feasibility when all sampled rollouts have already reached a geometric dead-end.
+This sequencing failure indicates that the remaining errors are caused by globally non-obvious entry--exit decisions through bottlenecks, a long-horizon planning challenge that the local attention mechanism and 16 stochastic samples are sometimes insufficient to resolve.
+Increasing the sampling budget $K$, adding explicit graph-connectivity lookahead to the decoder, or allowing a bounded node-revisitation budget are potential mitigations for future work.